AndreyAkinshin/aakinshin.net/content/en/posts/2022/09/preprint-qad/index.md

 ### Relevant blog posts

-Here is the full list of relevant blog posts:
+Here is the full list of the relevant blog posts:

 {{< tag-list research-qad >}}